Revisiting “The Only Homeopath Anywhere Within Miles”

 Thank God for homeopathy or my house would be a perpetual mess!

-And by “your house” you mean Buckingham Palace?
+And by “your house” you mean Buckingham Palace, right?

 ___________________________________________________

-That’s it, folks!
-Well, I don’t know, maybe a lot of people were stumped by this one because we only got ten responses, but strangely enough, they were nearly split right down the middle between Kali bich. and Pulsatilla!
-Kali bich., however, prevailed by one vote and Kali bich.
-IS the winner!
+Well, I don’t know, maybe a lot of people were stumped by this case because we only got ten responses, but strangely enough, they were nearly split right down the middle between Kali bich. and Pulsatilla!
+Kali bich., however, prevailed by one vote and Kali bich IS the winner!!!!!!

 Dear Elaine,